Code-Institute-Submissions/Samsmassageden/README.md

 ### Manual testing
 Manual testing was completed by:
-1. running the "python3 -m http.server" command into the workspace terminal
+1. Running the "python3 -m http.server" command into the workspace terminal
 2. Making the 8000 port public
 3. Opening the web page in a browser